Here are answers to frequently asked questions about the Compensation Fund for Customers of Travel Agents.

 You can check whether your travel agency holds a licence using the Getting information about a merchant search tool.

-No. The protection provided by the Fund complements that provided by travel insurance.
+No. The protection provided by the Fund can complement that provided by travel insurance.
 The Fund does not cover all of the situations covered by travel insurance, such as lost luggage.

 Go to the Situations covered by the Fund page to find out under which circumstances the Fund could reimburse you.

-It's free.
-Given the current value of the Fund, you do not have to pay a contribution.
-On the invoice you receive from your travel agent, you will see that the amount of the contribution was charged, and then credited to you.
+It is provided free of charge.
+Given its current value, you are not required to contribute to the Fund.
+On the invoice you will receive from the travel agent, you will see that the amount of the contribution is charged, then credited.